codeigniter4/CodeIgniter4/contributing/pull_request.md

 ### Unit Testing

 Unit testing is expected for all CodeIgniter components.
-We use PHPunit, and run unit tests using travis-ci for each PR submitted or changed.
+We use PHPUnit, and run unit tests using travis-ci for each PR submitted or changed.

 In the CodeIgniter project, there is a `tests` folder, with a structure